Governor's Council on Financial Literacy & Capability

 • Brett Thompson, President & Chief Executive Officer, The Wisconsin Credit Union League

-• Nehomah Thundercloud, Executive Director, Ho-Chunk Nation Education Department
+• Nehomah Thundercloud, School-Community Relations Director, Ho-Chunk Nation Education Department

 • Dr. Jill Underly, State Superintendent, Wisconsin Department of Public Instruction